Mahmoud-zahran/MarvelsApp/README.md

 * MVVM with Kotlin
 * JetPack Compose with material design
 * Kotlin Coroutines
+* Navigation compose to navigate between screens using deep linking.
+* Applying Dark and Light themes.
 * Retrofit
 * Coil for loading images
 * Navigation compose to navigate between screens using deep linking